aaron950415/aaron950415.github.io/_posts/2020-07-01-HTML beginner level note1.md

 Additionally, some global attributes we also need to note, such as `class`,`style`,`contenteditable`,`title`,`tabindex`,`hiden` and `id` ect.

-Some tags we often use I will mention as flow:
+Some tags we often use I will mention as follows:

 1. `<a>` defines hyperlinks, which are used to link from one page to another.
 The most important attribute of the `<a>` element is the href attribute, which indicates the target of the link.
 2. `<strong>` and `<em>` all express emphasis, but `<em>` defines text as expert content. `<strong>` defines the text as the content of the author with a stronger tone.